Yuhhuh/Phase-2-Project/README.md

 This Project is a Gallery for any screenshots I take in the games I play.

+To Run this project you will have to run the following in your terminal;
+- json-server --watch db.json
+Then
+- npm run start, if it asks to run on localhost:3001 choose yes

 # Goals
 - Have a Functioning gallery home page.
 - Allow the user to click on an image and have it link to a Larger Display.